 4. Offer opportunities for development

-Personal development is moving to the forefront of your employees minds, firstly while looking for new job opportunities, and then ongoing throughout their career.
-Whether or not you have promised development opportunities or not, it’s important that you deliver these wherever possible.
-If not for any other reason, it gives individuals the feeling of progression, which can solve a number of issues causing boredom and a feeling of monotony in the workplace, which can breed unhappiness.
+Personal development is at the forefront of your employees minds, not just while looking for new job opportunities, but throughout their entire career.
+Whether or not you've promised development opportunities, it’s important that you deliver these wherever possible as it gives individuals the feeling of progression, which can solve a number of issues that cause boredom and a feeling of monotony in the workplace, which can breed unhappiness.

 5. Set clear expectations

-Without individual and team-wide expectations in place, employees are unlikely to respect or value other members of the team, and this breeds negativity and a general lack of trust.
-That’s why setting and enforcing expectations is key to boosting employee engagement, motivation and happiness as a result.
+Without individual and team-wide expectations in place, employees are unlikely to respect or value other members of the team, which then breeds negativity and a general lack of trust.
+That’s why setting and enforcing expectations is key to boosting employee engagement, motivation, and happiness as a result.
 Providing employees with goals to work towards provides them with that same feeling of progression, helping them to feel valued as a key part of the overall business.

-The best way to improve your HR processes and ensure all employees are feeling valued & happy within their roles is to record, analyse and suggest improvements to drive further change, and that can't be achieved without some sort of record keeping system in place.
-HR systems like Youmanage support you by providing a space for you to keep all of your employee records, removing complications and ensuring your compliance, while allowing you to report and analyse key metrics that will reveal underlying issues throughout the business.
+The best way to improve your HR processes and ensure all employees are happy in their roles is to record, analyse, and suggest improvements to drive further change, and that can't be achieved without some sort of record-keeping system in place.
+HR software like Youmanage supports you by providing a space to keep all of your employee records, removing complications, and ensuring compliance, whilst allowing you to report and analyse key metrics that will reveal underlying issues throughout the business.